tpope/vim-rails/README.markdown

 * Enhanced syntax highlighting.
 From `has_and_belongs_to_many` to `distance_of_time_in_words`, it's here.

-* Interface to rake.
-Use `:Rake` to run the current test, spec, or feature.
-Use `:.Rake` to do a focused run of just the method, example, or scenario on the current line.  `:Rake` can also run arbitrary migrations, load individual fixtures, and more.
-  `:help rails-rake`

 * Interface to the `rails` command.
 Generally, use `:Rails console` to call `rails console`.
 Many commands have wrappers with additional features:
   `:Generate controller Blog` generates a blog controller and loads the generated files into the quickfix list, and `:Runner` wraps `rails runner` and doubles as a direct test runner.  `:help rails-exec`

+* Default task runner.
+Use `:Rails` (with no arguments) to run the current test, spec, or feature.
+Use `:.Rails` to do a focused run of just the method, example, or scenario on the current line.  `:Rails` can also run arbitrary migrations, load individual fixtures, and more.
+  `:help rails-default-task`

 * Partial and concern extraction.
 In a view, `:Extract {file}` replaces the desired range (typically selected in visual line mode)